dojoengine/book/src/tutorial/onchain-chess/4-test.md

         };
 ```

-As we call our initiate_system, we also call move_system while generating inputs as a calldata.
-The first two (0,1) is the current position, (0,3) is the next position, then the caller address and game id that will be used in move_system to check if it's a valid move.
+After setting up the board, use `move_system` to make moves.
+Provide the current position, the next position, the player's address, and the game id.

 ```rust
  //Move White Pawn to (0,3)